MarekCichy/CV/README.md

 ### Articles on ML and Python
 - <a href="https://medium.com/@marekkcichy/does-ai-have-a-dirty-mind-too-6948430e4b2b">Does AI have a dirty mind, too?</a>
 - <a href="https://medium.com/@marekkcichy/how-to-set-up-an-obscenely-easy-tweetbot-in-python-7837d776e706">How to set up an obscenely easy tweetbot with Python</a>
+- <a href="https://medium.com/@marekkcichy/nlp-basics-hands-on-a-portuguese-dialect-classifier-deployed-online-in-3-steps-53a8b3b88ea9">NLP basics, hands-on: a language classifier deployed online in 3 steps</a>

 ### Books and courses
 - <a href="https://www.py4e.com/">Python for Everybody</a> by Charles Severance